mjhea0/meteor-in-action/readme.md

 Meteor is a next generation framework used for rapidly developing web apps, which seamlessly combines popular packages like MongoDB, Node.js, and jQuery, to name a few.

 Check out the excellent Meteor [documentation](http://docs.meteor.com/) for more information.
+Also, before you can follow this tutorial, please install [Node and npm](http://nodejs.org/download/).

 With that, let's start building …